sap-tutorials/Tutorials/tutorials/xsa-sqlscript-debugging/xsa-sqlscript-debugging.md

     ![service name](3.png)

 4. Choose your container associated with your user id.
-Click "Ok".
+Click "OK".

     ![container](4.png)